 Leah Koonthamattam is the social media manager this year for the Paris Globalist.
 She is from India, and received her Bachelor’s degree from Sciences Po Le Havre, and is now pursuing her Master’s from PSIA.
 She has completed multiple internships in journalism and human rights in India, and hopes to contribute more in this field.

 Júlia Codina Sariols is an editor for the War and Conflict section.
 She is a second-year student of the MA in Human Rights and Humanitarian Action at PSIA, with concentrations on Diplomacy and the Middle East.
 Originally from Barcelona and half Swedish, she graduated with a Bachelor’s in Political Science and International Relations.
 She interned for Amnesty International in Spain, as well as for UN-Habitat headquarters in Nairobi.
 She is now in Beirut working for UNRWA as Protection Assistant.
 Her main interests lie in war and armed conflicts, humanitarian aid, and human rights.

 Arthur Kaufman is a French-American originally from New York.
+He is a freelance editor for the Paris Globalist.
 After graduating from the George Washington University with a B.A. in International Affairs and Philosophy, he spent the last year as a Writing Fellow at NYU Shanghai.
 At Sciences Po, he is pursuing the Master in Human Rights and Humanitarian Action, and he is part of the dual-degree program with Peking University.